oelna/private-zoo/README.md

 - call yourserver.com/private-zoo/?import=\<the JSON filename with extension\>
 - wait a while for the import to finish
 - go to yourserver.com/private-zoo/, start searching your archive or add new URLs
+- (optional) drag the "Lasso" bookmarklet to make bookmarking even easier